 Network Installation: Contractors are currently setting up network installation equipment throughout the District.
 This includes connectors, repeaters and solar panels that are vital for data to be transferred from your meter to the CCWD administrative office.
 All networking equipment is placed within public utility easements or on CCWD property.
 Network installation should be completed by Spring, 2022.

 Meter Installation: METER INSTALLS ARE CURRENTLY OCCURRING IN THE JENNY LIND SERVICE AREA.
 Meter installs began the week of August 23rd in the Ebbetts Pass Service Area.
-Keystone Utility Systems is our subcontractor who will be conducting meter installations throughout the District.
-Keystone started switching out meters in neighborhoods at the highest elevation of Ebbetts Pass in the Big Trees Village area and is working their way down.
+Keystone Utility Systems is our subcontractor who are conducting meter installations throughout the District.
+Keystone has completed meter installs throughout most of the Ebbetts Pass area, Sheep Ranch, West Point and Copperopolis.
 Once Keystone is getting ready to change your meter, you will see a large construction sign on the road near your neighborhood to give you a heads up.
 When your new meter is installed, a door tag will be placed on your door informing you.